GiorgosDev/chessPath/README.md

 # chessPath
-program to calculate path t
+program to calculate path for chess figures